garrettj403/QMix/tests/README.md

 ```bash
 pytest --verbose --color=yes --cov=qmix/ --cov-report=html tests/
 ```
-Then open the report that is generated in ``htmlcov/index.html``.
+then open the report that is generated in ``htmlcov/index.html``.

 Testing Individual Modules
 --------------------------

-For example, to test the harmonic balance module, you can run:
+For example, to test the harmonic balance module, from the ``QMix/tests/`` directory you can run:

 ```bash
 pytest test_harmonic_balance.py